Clinical case manager jobs in Homestead, FL - 272 jobs

 Helping children and families help themselves to live a better life and build a stronger community.

-The Center for Family and Child Enrichment (CFCE) is dedicated to helping children and their families by providing the right services and solutions based on individual needs.
+The Center for Family and Child Enrichment (CFCE) is dedicated to help children and their families by providing the right services and solutions based on individual needs.
 CFCE is constantly evolving to better support our community.

 Why join CFCE:

-You will make an invaluable impact in the community
+Making an invaluable impact in your community

-We offer growth and professional development opportunities
+Growth and professional development opportunities available

-You may qualify for Public Service Loan Forgiveness
+Qualify for Public Service Loan Forgiveness

 Some of the Functions Include: